Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-The measure \eqref{medidamuinvariante} is invariant under diffeomorphisms of $M_4$.
-Also important, the measure can be pull-back to convenient to sub-manifolds of $TM$. \\ {\bf Deterministic dynamics for the ontological degrees of freedom}.
-Given this differential geometric setting, the dynamical systems that we consider are systems of ordinary first order differential equations of the form
+Let us consider a local coordinate system $\{(x^\mu_k,y^\mu_k)\}^{4,N}_{\mu=1,k=1}$ on the tangent space $TM$.
+The dynamical systems that we shall consider for the {\it sub-quantum molecule degrees of freedom} are systems of ordinary first order differential equations of the form

-This is a coupled $8N$-dimensional system of special type called semi-spray \cite{MironHrimiucShimadaSabau:2002}.
-In order to determine locally the solutions, it is necessary and sufficient to provide the set of initial conditions $\{\xi^\mu_k(0),\dot{\xi}^\mu_k(0)\}^{N, 4}_{k=1,\mu=1}$.
-We will see that there are two mathematical theories, related with different mathematical formalism, that describe dynamical systems of the type \eqref{dynamicalsystem}.
-One is a geometric theory of Hamilton-Randers spaces and the second is the quantized theory of Hamilton-Randers spaces.

-It is remarkable that the equations of motion \eqref{dynamicalsystem} are equivalent to $4N$ second order differential equations of semi-spray type.
-Our formalism has been set up in this way to accommodate the first Newton law of the dynamics, the law of inertia, for each of the sub-quantum molecules.